ALM-Rangers/Guidance/src/DevOps/security-validation-cicd-pipeline.md

 Even with continuous security validation running against every change to help ensure new vulnerabilities are not introduced, hackers are continuously changing their approaches and new vulnerabilities are being discovered.
 Good monitoring tools allow you to help detect, prevent, and remediate issues discovered while your application is running in production.
 Azure provides a number of tools that provide detection, prevention, and alerting using rules such as OWASP Top 10 / modSecurity and now even using machine learning to detect anomalies and unusual behavior to help identify attackers.

 Minimize security vulnerabilities by taking a holistic and layered approach to security including secure infrastructure, application architecture, continuous validation, and monitoring.
-Establishing continuous security validation into your CI/CD pipeline can allow your application can stay secure while you are improving the deployment frequency to meet needs of your business to stay ahead of the competition.
+DevSecOps practices enable your entire team to incorporate these security capabilities throughout the entire lifecycle of your application.
+Establishing continuous security validation into your CI/CD pipeline can allow your application to stay secure while you are improving the deployment frequency to meet needs of your business to stay ahead of the competition.

 ##Reference information